 Attendees were asked to apply stickers to maps of the City to identify the locations that are most suitable for new housing developments.
 Some attendees followed up after the workshop by emailing City staff with additional input on these locations.
 The maps that attendees were asked to use blocked out existing residential neighborhoods that are fully built out.
 Staff guided attendees towards existing commercial and mixed-use districts where there is opportunity for redevelopment.
-This input has been synthesized on the map below.
-As shown in the table in the map:

 The two most popular areas for future housing are Areas #1 and #5, with 10 "yes" votes for each area.
 Area #1 is in north Laguna Hills, bounded by Lake Forest Drive to the north and Ridge Route Drive to the south.
 This area is near the cities of Irvine, Laguna Woods and Lake Forest.
 One attendee said they "could see housing components going into the areas along Lake Forest Drive, Mill Creek Drive, and Ridge Route Drive."
 The current zoning is Mixed Use (MXU).
 The other most popular area is #5, which includes the Laguna Hills Mall redevelopment site and the surrounding area.
 This area is in the Urban Village Specific Plan (UVSP).
 One attendee gave this area a "no" vote.

 The two areas with the next highest amounts of "yes" votes are both zoned Freeway Commercial (FC) but are not adjacent to each other.
 Area #2 received 4 "yes" votes.
 It is in north Laguna Hills, bounded by Ridge Route Drive and Interstate 5.
 Area #3 received 3 "yes" votes.
 It is on the eastern edge of Laguna Hills, This area borders Interstate 5 with through routes on La Paz and Cabot.